 - A community project you’re working on

 Keep the tone and information on-brand and professional.
-This is not the place to tell people about personal pursuits, like the great lunch you had or the vacation you just returned from.
+Conversely, this is not the place to tell people about personal pursuits.
+Save updates on the great lunch you had or fabulous vacation for other social media.

 Of course, if you’re in a confidential job search, don’t post anything here even hinting that you’re looking for a new job.

-Include a little time in your job search schedule to post comments regularly on LinkedIn in some, if not all, of the 3 places I’ve noted.
+Include a little time in your job search schedule to post comments regularly on LinkedIn.
+Try using some, if not all, of the 3 places I’ve noted.
 You may be surprised by the valuable connections this will help you make, leading to landing a great-fit new gig.